Skip to secondary navigation Skip to main content

 State-level Accessibility Law and Policy

-If your state is not listed, please contact us and share you your policy and website information and we’ll display it here.
-Also, if you are a State, Local, Territorial, or Tribal government employee, you are also welcome to join the Section 508/IT Accessibility Community.
+If your state is not listed, please contact us using your government email and share your policy and website information to be displayed here.
+If you are a State, Local, Territorial, or Tribal government employee, you are welcome to join the Section 508 IT Accessibility Community.

 Alabama